grafana/k6-docs/docs/sources/next/results-output/real-time/cloud.md

 ## Streaming results vs. running on cloud servers

-Don't confuse `k6 run --out cloud script.js` (what this page is about) with `k6 cloud run script.js`.
+Don't confuse `k6 cloud run --local-execution script.js` (what this page is about) with `k6 cloud run script.js`.

 Fundamentally the difference is the machine that the test runs on:

-- `k6 run --out cloud` runs k6 locally and streams the results to the cloud.
+- `k6 cloud run --local-execution` runs k6 locally and streams the results to the cloud.
 - `k6 cloud run`, on the other hand, uploads your script to the cloud solution and runs the test on the cloud infrastructure.
 In this case you'll only see status updates in your CLI.

 In all cases you'll be able to see your test results at [k6 Cloud](https://app.k6.io) or [Grafana Cloud](https://grafana.com/products/cloud/).